ShaheryarEhsan/ML_Beginner_Lab1/README.md

-# ML_Beginner_Lab1
+# ML_Labs

-A Machine Learning Lab where a dataset is used to calculate Root Mean Squared error of a trained model.
+My Machine Learning Labs from a course which I attended in university experimenting with different concepts that I learned throughout the semester.